CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-rings-betrayal.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The bearer of a Ring must make a corruption check modified by -2.
 If the bearer fails this corruption check, his Ring is discarded, but he remains in play. <br>_"Isildur was marching north along the east banks of the river...
-He leapt into the waters, but the Ring slipped from his finger as he swam, and then the Orcs saw him and killed him with arrows."_{: .fs-3 } ***---&#65279;LotRI***{: .fs-3 }
+He leapt into the waters, but the Ring slipped from his finger as he swam, and then the Orcs saw him and killed him with arrows."_ ***---&#65279;LotRI***
 >

 ### _Middle-earth: The Wizards Unlimited_